-Butternut squash has a well cased harder layer which has a hollow interior.
+Butternut squash has a well-cased harder layer that has a hollow interior.
 So, when you tap on it, you may hear the sound coming from a distance.

 Whereas unripe squash will feel full and when you tap it, you will hear a very shallow sound.

 A fully-grown butternut squash grows at the full-length size of 8 to 12 inches.
 These growth sizes may vary depending on the type of butternut squash you have planted.